 The result of the experiments with the control programs are surprisingly encouraging.
 We precisely learn the amount of memory that is allocated by each construct.
-For execution time of programs that do not trigger GC, the accuracy of our model is between 1% and 43%.
+For execution time of programs that do not trigger GC, the error of our model is up to 43%, for all but one program.